syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Enable the remove/ cancel action in File details for the dialog popup.
+Enables the file upload interactions like remove/cancel in File details of the dialog popup.